 This measure could eventually result in an increase in state and local expenditures of the new revenues from punitive damage awards for the various public purposes, such as consumer protection or fire and police protection, that are specified in the measure.
 However, the measure does not prohibit the use of these new funds to replace existing state or local government funding now being provided for these programs.

 Therefore, the net fiscal effect of this measure on state and local government expenditures is unknown.

 Indirect Fiscal Effects.
 This measure may have various indirect fiscal effects.
-For example, to the extent that this measure increases business costs associated with class action lawsuits, it could reduce firms' profitability, the level of economic activity, and thus, state and local revenues.
+For example, to the extent that this measure increases business costs associated with class action and unfair competition lawsuits, it could reduce firms' profitability, the level of economic activity, and thus, state and local revenues.
 On the other hand, state revenues could increase to the extent that this measure increases payments to individuals represented in class action lawsuits that are subject to taxation.
+Also, state and local government costs for health care could be reduced in the future to the extent that class action lawsuits and unfair competition lawsuits that could now be brought by nonprofit organizations were effective in correcting violations of health and safety requirements.
 The net indirect fiscal effects of these and other possible responses to this measure are unknown.